svetlanacodrean/SAT_solver/README.md

 # SAT_solver
-SAT_solver for solving Sudoku puzzles
+SAT_solver for solving Sudoku puzzles using Davis-Putnam AI algorithm

 The program receives as input a file with Sudokus in "sdk.txt" format.
 It is automatically implementing the Sudoku rules.